Factors inside and outside our bodies affect our health. Those outside our bodies are often called environmental factors.

 Environmental factors may include things found in nature that we eat, drink, touch or breathe, as well as man-made factors.
 They may be passive (such as sunlight or secondhand smoke) or active (such as eating fruits and vegetables or drinking alcohol).

 Even medications, such as birth control pills or menopausal hormone therapy (postmenopausal hormones), are sometimes considered environmental exposures.

 Factors such as age, hormones produced in our bodies (such as estrogen) and family history are considered to be personal or genetic factors rather than environmental factors.
 However, they can interact with environmental factors and affect our health.

 Some factors in our environment help keep us healthy.
 Others can increase our risk of breast cancer or other diseases.
 Still others have little, if any, effect on our health.

-To learn more about the role of the environment in breast cancer, Komen sponsored a study from the Institute of Medicine (IOM), "Breast Cancer and the Environment, a Life Course Approach" .
-A culturally appropriate, related Question and Answer booklet on breast cancer and the environment is also available in Spanish.
+To learn more about the role of the environment in breast cancer, Susan G. Komen® sponsored a study from the National Academies of Sciences, Engineering, and Medicine (formerly the Institute of Medicine), "Breast Cancer and the Environment, a Life Course Approach."

 Research Fast Facts: Environmental Factors and Breast Cancer